adriyansyah-mf/jekyll-klise/about.md

 ---
-title: Colophon
+title: About Me
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hello Friends, Im an Backend Engineer, Im try to share my knowledge, So i hope you enjoy this blog
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+Hi im Adrian, Work as an Backend Engineer, Im currently stay in Semarang, Im trying to share my knowledge, I hope y'all enjoy this Blog

-If you have a question about him or else, just send a letter to him.
+If you have a question or need a help, You can contact me at [contact](mailto:adriyansyahmf0@gmail.com).

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.

 **may u needs ✨**